The British Academy Children's Awards will take place on November 24 2013.

-Feature films must have had their original release in the UK between 1 August 2011 and 31 July 2012.
+Films must have had their first theatrical screening in the UK between 1 August 2012 and 31 July 2013.

-Video games must have had their original release in the UK between 1 August 2011 and 31 July 2012.
-You may not re-enter previously entered games into the Children’s Award.
+Games must have had their original release in the UK between 1 August 2012 and 31 July 2013.

-Editorial initiative and control must reside with the UK producer, broadcaster or developer in all cases except in the categories of Feature Film, International programme and Video Game.
+Editorial initiative and control must reside with the UK producer, broadcaster or developer in all cases except in the following categories: Feature Film, International and Game.